 The listed REIT industry is focused on investment for the long-term, and has a track record of generating current income and using moderate leverage.
 The industry is widely monitored by analysts, investors and the financial media.

 Who Invests in Equity REITs?

 REITs provide any investor access to diverse portfolios of income-producing assets they would not be able to afford on their own.
 Listed REITs are prominent in today’s investment landscape.
-They are included in 225,000 401(k) plans, and more than 70 million individuals are invested in REITs through these and other investment plans.
-There are more than 200 mutual funds and ETFs dedicated to stock exchange-listed REITs sponsored by major investment management firms.
-Additionally, REITs are in a majority of target date funds, the fastest-growing retail investment default option, and most pension fund and endowment portfolios.
+They are included in over 250,000 401(k) plans, and approximately 150 million Americans are invested in REITs through these and other investment plans.
+There are numerous mutual funds and ETFs dedicated to stock exchange-listed REITs sponsored by major investment management firms.
+Additionally, REITs are in nearly all target date funds, the fastest-growing retail investment default option, and most pension fund and endowment portfolios.